 4. Academy Gallery (Galleria dell’Accademia)

 This is the place where the world’s most famous statue lives – Michelangelo’s David.
 The queues to see this gigantic sculpture are as horrendous as David is impressive.
 There are so many naked sculptures around Florence that by the time you see David up front and personal, you’ll be so immune to his indecency that you’ll be more captivated by the size of his hands which, unlike other parts of him, are huge.

 Yes, there is a replica outside the Palazzo Vecchio and no that weather-beaten version is not comparable with the pristinely kept original.

 Once you’re done with David, give some time to the rest of the exhibits that include works by Bottichelli.

-Tip: If you don’t want to queue for David (lines can take up to 3 hours in summer), consider buying your ticket online for a small fee (€4) or, if you plan to see more sights in Florence, consider the Firenze Card.
+Tip: If you don’t want to queue for David (lines can take up to 3 hours in summer), consider buying your ticket online for a small fee (€4) or, if you plan to see more sights in the city, consider the Firenze Card.
 It’s the city’s sightseeing pass and if you follow this tinerary, you’ll save money by buying the card.
-I’ve written a detailed article comparing the cost of using the card versus buying single tickets here.
+I’ve written a detailed article comparing the cost of using the Firenze card versus buying single tickets.

 5. The Bargello Museum (Museo del Bargello)

 This museum was a complete surprise to me and probably one of the my favourite museums in Florence.
 The building is comparatively small, so easy to get around and has fewer people than the Academy and Uffizi, but best of all it contains some of the earlier sculpture works of Michelangelo and Donatello.
 Who’d have thought it – David didn’t get fully naked until Michelangelo set to work on him (art buffs, please fell free to correct me on my timing)!